yaosiang/psiTurk/doc/stroop.rst

 the browser window using Javascript.
 The `psiturk.js API <api.html>`__ records the data and synchronizes it with your server from time to time.

-After the experiment finishes the user is given a simple questionaire about their experiences in the task.
+After the experiment finishes the user is given a simple questionnaire about their experiences in the task.
 Finally control is returned to Amazon (or if debugging a stand-in message is displayed).